i7en0v91/travel-agency-website/README.md

 - Uncomment `#VITE_ELECTRON_BUILD=1` in `src/.env`
 - Uncomment `//['nuxt-electron', {}]` in `src/nuxt.config.ts`
 - Add `"main": "dist-electron/main.js"` to `src/package.json`
-- Execute any of installation instructions described [above](https://github.com/i7en0v91/travel-agency-website/tree/main#installation) (with or without CMS), but without running the last command (npm run quickstart)
+- Execute any of installation instructions described [above](https://github.com/i7en0v91/travel-agency-website/tree/main#installation) (with or without CMS), but **without** running the last command (npm run quickstart)

-After these steps are done Electron build is set up, run one of the following implemented configurations:
+After these steps are done, you may run Quickstart configuration with `npm run quickstart:electron` or proceed with setup of development environment as described [above](https://github.com/i7en0v91/travel-agency-website/tree/main#setting-up-development-environment) and then execute one of the following implemented configurations:
-- PREVIEW (`npm run build` then `npm run preview:electron`)
+- Preview - `npm run build` then `npm run preview:electron`
-- QUICKSTART (`npm run quickstart:electron`)
-- DEV (`npm run dev`), currently experimental and requires development environment setup as described [above](https://github.com/i7en0v91/travel-agency-website/tree/main#setting-up-development-environment)
+- Development - `npm run dev`, currently experimental

 To run e2e tests switch back to browser build.

 **NOTE**: backend part is hosted by Nitro and will run in separate process outside desktop app.
-For simplicity the process starts in parallel, so subsequent launches may produce EADDRINUSE (port: 3000) errors in case of recent non-gracefull exit.
-You can safely ignore it, desktop app should still boot normally
+For simplicity the process starts in parallel (on Linux), so subsequent launches may produce EADDRINUSE (port: 3000) errors in case of recent non-gracefull exit.
+You can safely ignore it, desktop app should still boot normally, if not - terminate backend process

 ## Architecture